hugombarreto/a_star/doc/creating_specializer.rst

         pass

-Next sections should also contain: LazySpecializedFunction, C templates
+Next sections should also contain: C templates